paulipalmer/aws/README.md

 # aws
 ## awscli
-Support for AWS using the command line interface.
+Support for AWS using the command line interface

 Before using:
 - Ensure that awscli is installed locally